Trinita21/LitMiner/README.md

 ```bash
 pip install -r requirements.txt
 ```
-	> Note: You’ll need to set up a .env file with your DB connection credentials.

 ## 🛠️ How It Works

- 1. Database Setup (Optional):
+ 1. Database Setup:
- - Run sample_scripts/createDB_scripts/LitMinerDB.sql to create the database schema and set up foreign key constraints.
+ - We run sample_scripts/createDB_scripts/LitMinerDB.sql to create the database schema and set up foreign key constraints.
 	> See LitMinerDB.png for visual diagram of the database schema

- 2. Data Insertion (Optional):
+ 2. Data Insertion:
- - Use scripts in sample_scripts/insert_scripts/ to populate the tables with sample data.
- - Alternatively, use ExtractData.py to dynamically retrieve author and book data via the API.
+ - Used ExtractData.py to dynamically retrieve author and book data via the API and generate sql script (check sample_scripts/insert_scripts/) to populate the tables with sample data.

- 3. Database conection (Optional):
+ 3. Database conection:

-Create a .env file inside the src/ directory with the following structure:
+ - Use the parameters in .env file inside the src/ directory to establish connection with the DB
-DB_HOST=localhost
-DB_NAME=your_db_name
-DB_USER=your_username
-DB_PASSWORD=your_password

  4. Querying and Search: